What are the qualities of the Aikido Master, and how can you improve your skills to move towards this goal?

 How do I know this is your aim?

 It's easy, you are about to begin or have been practising Aikido for years.
-Why would you take on this massive task unless your ultimate goal is to become the Aikido master and instructor?
+Why would you take on this massive task unless your ultimate goal is to become the Aikido master?